Code Management with git on OS-X

 XCode is the best way to get git installed.
 On OS-X I think it is generally advisable to install XCode even if you do not plan to do any development with it.
 Once you have XCode installed then install the command line tools from a terminal with this command:

 The next step is to decide where you want to host your git repositories.
-I’m not going to run thru the pros/cons of the major hosting providers (github.org and bitbucket.org), but will simply say that I use Bitbucket professionally so its easier to just keep on using it personally/for my LLC.
+I’m not going to run thru the pros/cons of the major hosting providers (github.com and bitbucket.org), but will simply say that I use Bitbucket professionally so its easier to just keep on using it personally/for my LLC.
 You can, and I suppose I do, use both.
-Github.org is so pervasive that its kinda unavoidable.
+Github.com is so pervasive that its kinda unavoidable.
 They are pretty much the same in terms of working with the command line.

 You can start a free trial on lynda.com and run thru their Essential Training.
 Atlassian has some decent training here.
 I’ve gone thru the lynda.com course and it is pretty good.
 Codeacademy and Udacity also have git content, but I have not personally read through their stuff.

 Git Authentication – SSH is the way to go